Join us for an afternoon in Provence… Right here in Carmel Valley, as we honor Karin Strasser Kauffman and support the vital mission of DWMC.

 Join us for an engaging discussion addressing the state and local perspectives of California's education system.
 Our guests will be State Assembly Member Tony Thurmond and Deputy Superintendent of Monterey County Deneen Guss.

 Our Time Has Come: DWMC January Event highlights Three Exemplary Women Candidates running for California or Regional Political Office

 Join us for this annual round up of the political and legislative news from our State Capitol.
 Get your questions and comments ready and we'll see you on October 19th.

 Congressman Jimmy Panetta will be updating us on the news from Washington D.C.
 Please prepare to bring your questions and comments for him.
 We look forward to seeing you there.

 Please join us on September 24 to show your support for the Democratic Women of Monterey County and the causes we sponsor.
 RSVP coming soon!

-Join our discussion led by Claudia Melendez Salinas (The Californian) as moderator, with panelists Bronwyn Moreno, Director of Student Affairs, Special Programs, Hartnell College, Blanca Zarazua, Immigration Attorney and Honorary Consul to Mexico, Adele Negro, Court and Community Interpreter, and Elizabet Zepeda, Outreach Coordinator, UFW Foundation.
+Join our discussion led by Claudia Melendez Salinas (The Herald) as moderator, with panelists Bronwyn Moreno, Director of Student Affairs, Special Programs, Hartnell College, Blanca Zarazua, Immigration Attorney and Honorary Consul to Mexico, Adele Negro, Court and Community Interpreter, and Elizabet Zepeda, Outreach Coordinator, UFW Foundation.